Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Introduction

-\new{ As ground truth is almost never available, the only\footnote{With the extremely rare exception of \textit{constructed} observational studies, conducted with a parallel RCT.} practical method to evaluate causal inference models is with semi-synthetic data}, where synthetic treatments and outcomes are assigned to real \new{observations}, as in Fig.~\ref{fig:causal_graph} \cite{dorie2019acic, jensen2019comment, gentzel2019evaluating}.
-While widely-used semi-synthetic benchmarks have produced positive results in the medical domain \cite{dorie2019acic}, no such benchmark exists for causal inference models using text \cite{gentzel2019evaluating,dorie2019acic, jensen2019comment,keith2020review}.
+Theoretical bounds on the performance of methods are almost never tight enough to be informative.
+We derive such bounds for the methods included here (\appendixlink{Appendix}~\ref{appendix:bounds}\footnote{\appendixlink{Link to Extended Paper with Appendix}}) and find that our empirical evaluation framework produces tighter bounds more than 99\% of the time.
+As ground truth is almost never available, the only\footnote{With the extremely rare exception of \textit{constructed} observational studies, conducted with a parallel RCT.} practical method to evaluate causal inference methods is with semi-synthetic data, where synthetic treatments and/or outcomes are assigned to real observations, as in Fig.~\ref{fig:causal_graph} \cite{dorie2019acic, jensen2019comment, gentzel2019evaluating}.
+While widely-used semi-synthetic benchmarks have produced positive results in the medical domain \cite{dorie2019acic}, no such benchmark exists for causal inference methods using text \cite{keith2020review}.

+In this work, we contribute the first evaluation framework for causal inference with text (\sect\ref{sec:generation}).
+Our framework is simple, principled, and can be applied to any method that produces an $ATE$ estimate given observed treatment assignments, outcomes, and text covariates.
+It includes a broad range of tasks challenging enough to identify where current methods fail and the most promising avenues for improvement.
+However, no single benchmark can adequately evaluate methods for \textit{every} application.
+As such, our framework can be easily extended to include additional tasks relevant to any application and potential confounder (\sect\ref{sec:generalizability}).